 Industry luminaries working to fight sex trafficking are doing important work such as research, awareness, survivor rehabilitation, legislation, and the prosecution of “johns”.
 These invaluable services work to alleviate the damages done by this raging crisis.
-When talking to Brad Myers, CEO of Polaris, the leading anti-human trafficking organization in the U.S., he shared there are three commonly referred to “P”s in the fight against human trafficking: Prosecution, protection and prevention.
+When talking to Brad Myles, CEO of Polaris, the leading anti-human trafficking organization in the U.S., he shared there are three commonly referred to “P”s in the fight against human trafficking: Prosecution, protection and prevention.
 “Prevention is often the forgotten ‘P’,” says Myers.
 In addition to existing programs, the effort to end human trafficking needs an infusion of focus and resources dedicated to prevention.

 So what are the best ways to prevent sex trafficking?
 The UN Chronicle states, “Anti-trafficking strategies have to be embedded in every policy area, from improving female education in source countries so that girls are less vulnerable to trafficking, to increasing police pay in destination countries so that officers are less susceptible to bribery.”
 4 The former is a critical and actionable area that we can all start to address with more focus and resources.